EMB headshot 2 color edit.jpg

 In both development and book editing, Emily’s favorite part of her job was working with authors to shape their work.
 Founding EMB Editorial means that she can focus on working directly with authors full time.
 In other words, she gets to spend most of her time doing her favorite part of her job.

 Originally from Maine, Emily lives in Brooklyn with her husband and daughter, a cat named Ruth Bader Ginspurr, a motley assortment of house plants, and a vast collection of books.
 She loves Scotland, the Patriots and the Red Sox, baked goods of all varieties, trashy television, and a strong cup of tea.
-She has never lived more than 30 minutes from a beach.
+She has never lived more than 30 minutes from an ocean.